Additional Insured — Designated Person Or Organization

 Verification checklist

-- 01Read the endorsement form date — pre-2013 and post-2013 versions have different scopes.
+- 01Read the endorsement form date — pre-2013 and post-2013 versions have different triggers.

 - 02Confirm the additional insured name on the schedule matches the subcontract requirement.